 BFRA continues to rise to the economic challenges that it faces, whilst at the same time endeavouring to continue to improve the quality of the service it provides to the communities it serves.
-In the recent years the Authority has:
+In the prior years the Authority has:

-• Changed the shift system at all of our wholetime fire stations.

-- Changed the shift system at 1 of our 2 day crewed fire stations. - Restructured our management teams and reduced the number of officers.
+- Changed the shift system at all of our wholetime fire stations. - Changed the shift system at 1 of our 2 day crewed fire stations. - Restructured Enabling Function teams - Made significant ICT investment to enable working from home across the service in response to the Covid Pandemic including increased Cyber security - Introduction of a new Mobilising system, the first in the country to utilise a fully cloud based system.

-In accordance with its corporate planning policies and procedures, the Service undertakes a strategic assessment twice per year that assists in identifying the strategic issues facing the Service both in the short and longer term and to ensure that the Service is best positioned to continue to achieve its strategic objectives.
 The production of the Service's Community Risk Management Plan (CRMP) is facilitated by the Strategic Assessment and considers a wide range of factors and issues, many of which are complex and played out over a longer timeframe, whilst others are less complex but more volatile requiring close monitoring.

-The outcomes of the strategic assessment also guide the development of more detailed plans across the Service and in particular the programme of strategic improvement projects for the forthcoming year and medium-term beyond and play a vital role in guiding and prioritising proposals for expenditure in the annual budget setting and medium-term financial planning process.
+The annual CRMP process enables the development of more detailed plans across the Service and in particular the programme of strategic improvement projects / actions for the forthcoming year and medium-term beyond and play a vital role in guiding and prioritising proposals for expenditure in the annual budget setting and medium-term financial planning process.

-The Service planning processes and current medium-term strategic assessment has led to the development of six aims (see below).
-Our Mission is to provide outstanding Fire and Rescue Services that help make Bedfordshire safer.
+The Service planning processes and current medium-term CRMP led to the development of six aims (see below).
+Our Mission is: Working together to keep Bedfordshire safe.

-For us, delivering on our mission means focusing on the following six aims:
+For us, delivering on our mission means focusing on the following six strategic commitments: